rwinkhart/artix-install-script/README.md

-# WARNING
-With the recent release of Plasma 6, this script needs some restructuring.
-Do not use it until this message disappears.

 # Overview
 An Artix Linux (OpenRC) installation script that can be used to install and configure Artix Linux (OpenRC) with _**my**_ preferred setup.